K. Megan McArthur

-Katherine Megan McArthur (born August 30, 1971) is an American oceanographer, engineer, and NASA astronaut.
+Katherine Megan McArthur (born August 30, 1971) is an American oceanographer, engineer, and former NASA astronaut.
 She has served as a Capsule Communicator (CAPCOM) for both the Space Shuttle and International Space Station (ISS).
-Megan McArthur has flown one Space Shuttle mission, STS-125 and one SpaceX mission, SpaceX Crew-2 on Crew Dragon Endeavour.
+Megan McArthur has flown one Space Shuttle mission, STS-125, and one SpaceX mission, SpaceX Crew-2 on Crew Dragon Endeavour.
 She is known as the last person to be hands on with the Hubble Space Telescope via the Canadarm.
 McArthur has served in a number of positions including working in the Shuttle Avionics Laboratory (SAIL).
-She is married to fellow astronaut Robert L. Behnken.
+She is married to fellow astronaut Bob Behnken.

-Early life
+Early life and education

-McArthur was born in Honolulu, Hawaii but grew up in California.
-She attended London Central High School and graduated from St. Francis High School in Mountain View, California, then later earned a B.S. degree in aerospace engineering at the University of California, Los Angeles in 1993.
-In 2002, she was awarded a Ph.D. in oceanography from Scripps Institution of Oceanography at the University of California, San Diego.
+McArthur was born in Honolulu, Hawaii, but grew up in California.
+She attended London Central High School and graduated from St. Francis High School in Mountain View, California, then later earned a Bachelor of Science degree in aerospace engineering from the University of California, Los Angeles in 1993.
+In 2002, she was awarded a Ph.D. in oceanography from the Scripps Institution of Oceanography at the University of California, San Diego.

 Oceanography career

 At the Scripps Institution of Oceanography, McArthur conducted graduate research in nearshore underwater acoustic propagation and digital signal processing.
 Her research focused on determining geoacoustic models to describe very shallow water waveguides using measured transmission loss data in a genetic algorithm inversion technique.
 She served as chief scientist during at-sea data collection operations and has planned and led diving operations during sea-floor instrument deployments and sediment-sample collections.
 While at Scripps, she participated in a range of in-water instrument testing, deployment, maintenance, and recovery, and collection of marine plants, animals, and sediment.
-During this time, McArthur also volunteered at the Birch Aquarium at Scripps, conducting educational demonstrations for the public from inside a 70,000-gallon (265 m³) exhibit tank of the California Kelp Forest.
+During this time, McArthur also volunteered at Birch Aquarium, conducting educational demonstrations for the public from inside a 70,000-gallon (265 m³) exhibit tank of the California Kelp Forest.

 NASA career

 Selected as a mission specialist by NASA in July 2000, McArthur reported for training in August 2000.
 She trained at the Sonny Carter Training Facility.

 Following the completion of two years of training and evaluation, she was assigned to the Astronaut Office Shuttle Operations Branch working technical issues on shuttle systems in the Shuttle Avionics Integration Laboratory (SAIL).
 McArthur then served as the crew support astronaut for the Expedition 9 crew during their six-month mission aboard the International Space Station (ISS).
 She also worked in the Space Station and Space Shuttle Mission Control Centers as a Capsule Communicator (CAPCOM).
 In 2006, McArthur was the CAPCOM for STS-116.
 She was also the EVA capcom for the STS-117 mission in 2007.
+She retired from NASA on August 29, 2025.